BESaw/sqliteflow.github.io/index.md

 - View, edit or add table data.
 - View table data with a convenient filter.
 You can design many kind of filters like (A && B) \|\| C, A && (C \|\| B), etc.
-- Copy data as CSV.
+- Copy data to CSV.

 **Alter Table**